gmgeo/osmic/CONTRIBUTING.md

 It is recommended to use Inkscape (https://inkscape.org) for creating or modifying SVG files.
 Please do not submit files in Inkscape's own SVG-like format as it contains a lot of clutter.
 Instead use File > Save As ... and select "Plain SVG".

-Icon standard canvas size is 18x18px with 1px padding (should be kept free of any icon and halo content) and 1px wide white halo.
-Basically the available space for icon content is 14x14px.
-The icon file name should use dashes for whitespace and append the canvas size (e.g. `waste-basket-18.svg`).
+Icon standard canvas size is 14x14px without any padding i.e. the icon can use all of the available space.
+The icon file name should use dashes for whitespace and append the canvas size (e.g. `waste-basket-14.svg`).

-All icon content has the colour `#1a1a1a` and consists of a single path (parts merged together).
-It has the ID `icon`.
-This icon content is duplicated with colour white and 30% opacity having ID `halo`.
+All icon content has the colour black (`#000000`) and consists of a single path (parts merged together).
+The path's ID is similar to the file name without the canvas size part (e.g. `waste-basket-14.svg` has id `waste-basket`).
-In addition the duplicate has a 2px wide white outline and lies below the icon content regarding to z-index.
-These two parts are grouped together with ID of the name of the icon
-(e.g. `waste-basket-18.svg` has id `waste-basket`).

 In the background all icons have a invisible rectangle spanning the whole canvas to avoid up-/downscaling of the shape alone when using `marker-width` or `marker-height` in CartoCSS.
-The style of this rectangle has set
- `visibility:hidden` and uses the id `canvas`.
+The style of this rectangle has set `visibility:hidden` and uses the id `canvas`.
 See one of the icons for an example how this looks.